yardentd/Coing-interview-frontend/README.md

 * Implement "Load Images" Button.
 The result should look as following:
   ![demo](./static/demo.png)
 * Bonus: Repair the attached dockerfile and make the project available from localhost

+## What we will examine:
+* Clean production ready code
+* Ability to fulfill the requirements